Promises (Floating Points, Pharoah Sanders and the London Symphony Orchestra album): Composition

-Promises has been called an ambient record, noted for its "dreamlike" quality.
+Promises has been called an ambient record, and noted for its "dreamlike" quality.
 The album consists of a single musical composition written by Sam Shepherd, divided into nine movements.
 The piece begins with its central motif: a short pattern of notes played by Shepherd on synthesiser, piano and harpsichord.
 The motif is repeated throughout the piece in variations.
 It is compounded with a sparse backdrop of synthetic arrangements from Shepherd, particularly synthesiser.
 The background is also populated by Sanders's atmospheric tenor saxophone passages, which vary in intensity and are positioned sparingly throughout.
 In the fourth movement, Sanders uses his voice to vocalize wordless passages.
 Sanders's saxophone concludes its presence at the end of the seventh movement.

 String arrangements performed by the London Symphony Orchestra appear in this instrumental conversation between Shepherd and Sanders.
 In the sixth movement, the strings reach their climax with rising crescendos that overpower the mix; the orchestra then dissipates into the background at the movement's conclusion.
 Shepherd and Sanders resume their running performance, veering into an "abstract psychedelia" direction.
 The central motif ultimately fades from the mix during the eighth movement.
 After a series of false endings, the piece finally concludes with its ninth movement.

 The album has been compared to Sanders's 1971 album Black Unity, which similarly consists of a single musical composition.
 It has been classified as a piece of minimalist composition.

 Live performance

-On 20 September 2023, Floating Points will debut Promises for its world-premiere performance at the Hollywood Bowl in Los Angeles.
-A one-time concert, it will feature guest artists including Shabaka Hutchings, Four Tet, Caribou, and the Los Angeles Studio Orchestra.
+On 20 September 2023, Floating Points debuted Promises for its world-premiere performance at the Hollywood Bowl in Los Angeles.
+A one-time concert, it featured guest artists including Shabaka Hutchings, Four Tet, Caribou, the Los Angeles Studio Orchestra, Kara-Lis Coverdale, Hinako Omori, Jeffrey Makinson, John Escreet, Lara Serafin and Sun Ra Arkestra.

+Film

+On 24 April 2021, the film Promises: Through Congress premiered at the Whitney Museum in New York City.
+Directed by Trevor Tweeten, the film plays the composition in its entirety over views of Julie Mehretu's painting Congress (2003), which was also used in the album's cover art.
+Sam Shepherd was familiar with the painting, and would "refer" to it while working on the composition.
+On the film, Shepherd said, "I wanted to perpetuate this idea of being centred in the middle of the painting with its details swirling around you and this film is an extrapolation of that idea, of being in the middle of this perfect storm which only slowly reveals itself."

+On 1 November 2022, the film was made available to stream in the United States by The Criterion Channel.